Revelo vs CloudDevs: Full-Time Engineers vs Contractor Marketplace

 Shorter commitment, lower barrier to start

-If you're staffing a specific migration or a defined feature build and don't need a full-time relationship on the other side of it, CloudDevs' structure fits that use case more naturally.
+If you're staffing a specific migration or a defined feature build and don't need a full-time relationship on the other side of it, CloudDevs fits that use case more naturally.

 Strong satisfaction signals at the market it serves

-CloudDevs holds a 4.9 out of 5 on G2 across roughly 163–200 reviews.
+CloudDevs holds a 4.9 out of 5 on G2 across approximately 163 reviews (primary product listing).
 The reviewer base skews toward smaller companies, which tracks with what CloudDevs is designed for.
 Within that market, the satisfaction data is real and worth crediting.
 The platform delivers what it promises for the teams it's built to serve.

 Hourly pricing for variable workloads